Citizenship for Spouses and Children of Military Members

 Under section 322 of the INA, a parent who is a U.S. citizen (or, if the citizen parent has died during the preceding 5 years, a citizen grandparent or citizen legal guardian) may apply for naturalization on behalf of a child born outside of the United States who has not acquired citizenship automatically under section 320 of the INA.
 The general conditions are that:

 Pursuant to section 322(d) of the INA, a child of a member of the U.S. armed forces who is abroad with the service member pursuant to official orders is not required to be present in the United States pursuant to a lawful admission, and the U.S. citizen parent service member may count any period of time of residence abroad on official orders as physical presence in the United States.
-For more information, including how to apply, see the “Overseas Naturalization Eligibility For Certain Children of U.S. armed forces Members” link to the right.
+For more information, including how to apply, see the “Overseas Naturalization Eligibility For Certain Children of U.S. armed forces Members” page.